stanwmusic/wp-tevko-responsive-images/readme.md

  - Uses [Picturefill 2.2.2 (Beta)](http://scottjehl.github.io/picturefill/)
  - Scripts are async
- - Thumbnail support is added if not previously supported
  - Image sizes adjusted
  - If alt tag is left blank, image title is used
  - Most importantly, the srcset syntax is being used